AngularBootCamp/todo-list-tutorial/service.md

 export class AppModule { }
 ```

-That will allow us to create the service instance and to use it in any place of our app.
+This tells Angular to provide (that is, create and inject) an instance of our service when we ask for it anywhere in our application.

 ## Move list from component to service